Skip to main content

 What are Family accounts?

-A Family account (formerly Team account) at mailbox enables multiple users to merge their individual mailbox accounts into one shared account.
-They can then share various functions, and manage, share, and synchronize content like calendars and contacts.
+A Family account (formerly Team account) at mailbox enables multiple users to share functions in mailbox.
+They can then manage and synchronise content like calendars and contacts.

 Each member of a Family account can create their own folders, mailboxes, and tasks.
 The Family account allows these data to be shared and collaboratively edited among the group members.